mcornick/clilol/docs/index.md

 The usual: `go install git.sr.ht/~mcornick/clilol@latest`

 While I do not build or test for platforms other than the ones listed above, clilol _should_ still build and run on any platform supported by Go, and if you find that it does not, feel free to file a [ticket](https://todo.sr.ht/~mcornick/clilol), and I'll take a look.

+### SBOM and SLSA

+!!!
+Note

+    This needs a better explanation.

+SBOMs and SLSA provenance are generated for each release.
+If you know what these are and know that you need them, I assume you also know what to do with them.

 ## Configuration File